samuelokoh-price/DevOpsprogress/README.md

 Infrastructure as Code using Terraform and Ansible.

+## Challenges I ran into:
+**Jenkins was not detecting my pipeline file.**
+   After checking the logs, I discovered that the Jenkinsfile name was incorrect — I had used a lowercase j.
+Renaming it with a capital J fixed the issue.
+**Grafana was running but not displaying any metrics.**
+   I later realized that Prometheus had not been added as a data source, and the Prometheus server URL was missing.
+**What I learned:**
+Small misconfigurations can break an entire pipeline Reading logs carefully is more effective than guessing DevOps is less about tools and more about understanding how systems connect and communicate This project helped me build confidence in debugging real-world DevOps issues and understanding the full lifecycle of deployment and monitoring.

 ## 🚀 How to Run (Conceptual)

 This project provisions infrastructure and deploys a monitoring stack automatically.